John-Richardson-07/Livekit_Voice_Assistant/README.md

 ✅ **Flask Backend** - Handles requests, validates audio, and trims responses.
 ✅ **ngrok for Tunneling** - Exposes the local server for public access.
 ✅ **Error Handling** - Prevents invalid or excessively long audio responses.
-✅ **Simple Setup** - Easy-to-follow steps for running the assistant.
+✅ Voice UI: A web interface to interact with the assistant.

 ---